bowman2001/perplexdoc/content/news/first-release/index.md

 {.p-first}
 <!--more-->

 The release is available on [GitHub](https://github.com/bowman2001/perplex/releases/).
+The extensive (but incomplete) documentation is available as [example project](https://github.com/bowman2001/perplexdoc).

 This site and especially the [documentation section](/doc) are a demonstration and a test of the theme.